diegoalejogm/gym_gridworld/README.md

 # gym_gridworld
-Easy to use Gridworld OpenAI Gym Environment, presented in the Reinforcement Learning book by Sutton and Barto.
+Easy to use Gridworld OpenAI Gym Environment, based on Sutton and Barto's Reinforcement Learning book example.